julienw/calendar-server/README.md

 #### Output

 * 204 if request succeeded.
+* 403 if the user tries to remove another recipient than herself from the reminder.
 * 404 if no reminder with this ID exists or if the logged-in user isn't a recipient for this reminder.